ocean-perception/mobile_robotics/content/_index.md

 ## What is this module about?
-This module introduces the theoretical and practical design of maritime robotics systems such as autonomous underwater and surface vehicles (AUVs, ASVs).
+This module introduces the theoretical and practical design of robotic systems such as autonomous robots, underwater and surface vehicles (AUVs, ASVs).

-Students will be introduced to the theoretical principles underlying their design including aspects of guidance, navigation and control, modelling and simulation.
-The module aims to provide the students with the skills required to design, build and deploy simple robotic systems.
+You will be introduced to the theoretical principles underlying their design including aspects of guidance, navigation and control, modelling and simulation.
+The module aims to provide you with the skills required to design, build and deploy simple robotic systems.

 ## What will you be able to do after you finish it?

-Design, develop and build, as a team, a demonstrator maritime robotic system for testing and evaluation.
+Design, develop and build, as a team, a demonstrator robotic system for testing and evaluation.
 (Contributing to EAB accreditation LOs: D8, D11, P3, G1, G4, P12)

 ## Your Robot Layout
 Click on the side-bar for more information on your specific robot.
 Depending on your course, you will be using 1 of 3 possible robots:

 {{< columns >}}